genericdave/anki-audio-lab/README.md

 ## Why Not Visualize Pitch?

 I originally intended to visualize pitch in this project in order to help learners of pitch-accented languages.
-However, after implementing pitch detection using [pitchfinder](https://github.com/peterkhayes/pitchfinder), I found that it was unable to extract any meaningful pitch data at all for most audio.
+However, after implementing pitch detection using [pitchfinder](https://github.com/peterkhayes/pitchfinder), I found that it was unable to extract any meaningful pitch data at all for a lot of real-world audio.
 In the cases where it did detect pitch, it was usually not detailed and accurate enough to actually see the quick, nuanced pitch changes of a pitch-accent language like Japanese.
+It was generally limited to visualizing the large, obvious pitch changes associated with expressing emotion.

-Having a visual representation of pitch can be a big detriment if it isn't highly reliable and accurate.
-The spectrogram feature delivers on those two points.
+Having an unreliable and inaccurate visual representation of pitch is both distracting and misleading.
+In the end, pitch is something you need to train your *ears* to recognize.
+If you want a fully accurate visual representation of the sound, please use the spectrogram feature and learn to interpret it.

 ## Third-Party Licenses